msyim/TensorFlowFun/README.md

 # TensorFlowFun

 Me playing with TensorFlow.
-I will be noting problems that I encounter (and hopefully how to resolve them) while playing with it.
+I will be noting problems that I encounter (and hopefully how to resolve them) under "Issues" while playing with it.
+This repo will only contain basic tutorial-level models.
+I will create repos for anything more interesting.